If you’re pregnant or trying to conceive, chances are you’re taking prenatal vitamins or have considered taking them.

-Prenatal vitamins improve the health of mothers and their babies.
+Prenatal vitamins improve the health of mothers and their babies

-There is no scientific consensus that routine prenatal vitamin supplementation in developed countries can improve the health of mothers and their babies – with a few exceptions.
+In reality, there is no scientific consensus that routine prenatal vitamin supplementation in developed countries improves the health of mothers and their babies.

-Also known as vitamin B9, this nutrient plays an important role in fetal development by helping prevent neural tube defects.
-The two terms are often used interchangeably, but they’re far from alike.
+Folic acid/folate is the only component of a prenatal multivitamin that has been scientifically proven to be helpful in pregnancy.
+Also known as vitamin B9, this nutrient plays an important role in fetal development by helping prevent major birth abnormalities like neural tube defects.

 — VITAMIN D